 Q: What are the fees?
 And what do they include?

-A: There is an enrollment fee of $100 to be paid prior to the in-home assessment.
+A: There is a non-refundable enrollment fee of $100 to be paid prior to the intake assessment.

 Q: What are hours of operation?

 A: The Friendship Club hours of operation are: 9 AM - 4 PM, Monday - Friday.

 A: Yes.
 A hot meal at lunch and an afternoon snack are served daily.